yasirse/yasirse/README.md

 **Tools**<br/>
 Front end tailwindcss,JavaScript, Vue.js and Backend Laravel9
 **Detail**<br/>
 I have developed and designed this website using laravel, tailwindcss, vue.js .
-It has functions
+It has module
 1) Landing page with top Navbar
 2) Product List page
 3) Shoping card